dannowilby/gradeforge/docs/README.md

 As previously mentioned, the extension code has not been included as it contains specific, closed source implementation details for the propriatery software used at my previous work.

 The setup has been purposefully made to be as easy as possible.
-That said, there is no automatic provision of AWS SNS as the initial creation of the service requires your organization to be authorized (at least according to US regulations).
+That said, there is no automatic provision of AWS SNS as the initial creation of the service requires your organization to be authorized (depending on your local regulations).